“A sort of delightful terror”

 Gothic Opera returns to London Month of the Dead

-We'll be performing a selection of spine-chilling songs and arias with a great cast of singers at Kensal Green Cemetery, on 9th, 10th and 11th October.
+We performed a selection of spine-chilling songs and arias with a great cast of singers at Kensal Green Cemetery, on 9th, 10th and 11th October.

 Click here to find out more.